Skip to main content

 How to Add/Change Relationships and Lag for a New Activity:

-4. Multiple relationships can be added to one connector by toggling the appropriate switches.
+3. Multiple relationships can be added to one connector by toggling the appropriate switches.

-Planera displays relationships in an easily readable format.
+Planera displays relationships in an easily readable format

-5. If no relationships are added, a pop-up will appear, prompting you to decide whether you want to delete that connection or no
+4. If no relationships are added, a pop-up will appear, prompting you to decide whether you want to delete that connection or no

 Managing Relationships in Different Views

-In the table view, right-click on an activity or click the icon below to see and edit its relationships.
+In the table view, right-click on an activity or click the icon below to see and edit its relationships

-In the Gantt chart, click on the connector to view the relationship.
+In the Gantt chart, click on the connector to view the relationship

-Select an activity, click the icon at the bottom View/edit relationships, and see predecessor and successor activities.
+Select an activity, click the icon at the bottom View/edit relationships, and see predecessor and successor activities

 When dealing with groups, view/edit multiple relationships without navigating to individual activities.

-Understand connections and relationships between activities and groups.
+Understand connections and relationships between activities and groups

-Managing relationships in Planera ensures a clear and efficient project flow, allowing for precise planning and execution.
+Managing relationships in Planera ensures a clear and efficient project flow, allowing for precise planning and execution

 Multiple relationships compatibility note:

 Note that while P6 does support multiple relationships between two activities, MS Project does not.
 So if you export a Planera project with multiple relationships between two activities in MS Project format, MS Project will show them but will only consider the first one it shows in the UI.
-That is not in our control and is MS Project limitation.
+That is not in our control and is a MS Project limitation.

 Did this answer your question?